kousheshy/Billing-Second-Generation/API_DOCUMENTATION.md

 - When creating a reseller, selected theme is stored in `_users.theme` column
 - When creating an account, reseller's theme is automatically applied via server-side script
 - When editing an account, theme is synced to ensure consistency with reseller's current theme
+- **[v1.7.4]** When editing a reseller's theme, ALL existing accounts under that reseller are automatically updated
 - Theme is sent to Stalker Portal using custom `/stalker_portal/update_account.php` endpoint

 **Technical Details:**